shpog/Speech-Recognizer/README.md

 # Speech-Recognizer
-Speech recognizing app built using webkitSpeechRecognition.
+Speech Recognizer in the web browser.